Researchers around the world are looking at better ways to treat

 - a hormone drug called enzulatamide for breast cancer with androgen receptors – androgens are hormones made in both men and women, and some triple negative breast cancers have androgen receptors

-- biological therapies to prevent breast cancer coming back, such as olaparib and rucaparib
+- targeted cancer drugs to prevent breast cancer coming back, such as olaparib and rucaparib

 Ductal carcinoma insitu (DCIS)